yosgi/yosgi.github.io/content/en/post/Interview-Refactor-the-code.md

 I think it in the worst direction rather than promise immediately.

-I prioritize the pages needing refactor .
+I prioritize the pages needing refactor.

 After the priority is divided, I use different stable publishing strategies for pages.